apify/apify-docs/content/docs/actors/development/continuous_integration.md

 # Continuous integration for actors

-If you have a project consisting of several actors, or even one actor that requires frequent updates, you may want to automate some of the development process.
+If you have a project consisting of several actors, or even one actor that requires frequent updates, you may want to automate some part of the development process.
 Instead of manually pushing your code, building each actor, then testing it, you could perform the whole process whenever you run `git push`.

 You can automate actor builds and tests using your Git repository's automated workflows like [GitHub Actions](https://github.com/features/actions) or [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines).

-This article will focus on GitHub but [we also have a guide for Bitbucket](https://help.apify.com/en/articles/1861038-setting-up-continuous-integration-for-apify-actors-on-bitbucket).
+This article will focus on GitHub, but [we also have a guide for Bitbucket](https://help.apify.com/en/articles/1861038-setting-up-continuous-integration-for-apify-actors-on-bitbucket).

 ## TL;DR